Deloitte’s David Hill steps into Asia Pacific CEO role, succeeding Cindy Hook

 - As Asia Pacific CEO, David will focus on the firm’s goal to provide a seamless experience for clients and unrivalled opportunities for its people across the region.

-SINGAPORE, 1 June 2022 – Today, David Hill assumes the role of Asia Pacific Chief Executive Officer (CEO) for Deloitte, succeeding Cindy Hook who has served in the role since 2018.
+MANILA, 1 June 2022 – Today, David Hill assumes the role of Asia Pacific Chief Executive Officer (CEO) for Deloitte, succeeding Cindy Hook who has served in the role since 2018.
 As Asia Pacific CEO, David leads 4,000 Partners and 68,000 professionals across 19 geographies in the fastest growing and most dynamic region of the world.

 Cindy completed her 4-year term as Asia Pacific CEO on 31 May 2022 and is retiring from the Partnership after a 36-year career with Deloitte.
 Over the past four years, Cindy laid the foundations for Deloitte Asia Pacific and grew Deloitte’s business in Asia by over 46%.
 "The past four years have been the most rewarding of my career.
 As inaugural AP CEO I’m delighted to be handing over the reins to David who I know will only accelerate the great momentum we have built," said Hook.